ansible/ansible/docsite/latest/rst/playbooks2.rst

 `````````````````````````````````````

 In addition to `vars_prompt` and `vars_files`, it is possible to send variables over
-the ansible command line.
+the Ansible command line.
 This is particularly useful when writing a generic release playbook
 where you may want to pass in the version of the application to deploy::

     ansible-playbook release.yml --extra-vars "version=1.23.45 other_variable=foo"